anerv/dk_network_analysis/docs/how-to.md

 ### Urban areas

 A data set with polygons representing areas classified as urban, provided as `../data/input/urban/urban_areas.parquet`.
 Update with more recent input data as needed, but do not change the filepath or attributes in the input data set.

+### Population data

+Get the latest population data from GHSL: [https://human-settlement.emergency.copernicus.eu/download.php?ds=pop](https://human-settlement.emergency.copernicus.eu/download.php?ds=pop).

+1. Download the two raster data sets covering the entire extent of Denmark.
+2. Place the downloaded zip-files in the folder `data/population/`.
+3. Unzip the zip files.
+4. Update the filepaths `pop_fp_1` and `pop_fp_2` in `config.yml` if needed.

 ## 4. Run analysis